meningitis

 duration of their lives without showing any sign of illness.
 Other types of rodents, such as

-hamsters, are not the natural reservoirs but can become infected with LCMV from wild
+hamsters, are not the natural reservoirs but can become infected with LCMV from wild mice

-contract LCMV from house mice, but infections from pet rodents have also been reported.
+LCMV from house mice, but infections from pet rodents have also been reported.

 Individuals become infected with LCMV after exposure to fresh urine, droppings, saliva, or

 nesting materials.
-Transmission can also occur when these materials are directly
+Transmission can also occur when these materials are directly introduced

 Some people infected with LCMV do not become ill.
-For infected persons who do become
+For infected persons who do become ill,

-characteristic biphasic febrile illness then follows.
-The initial phase, which may last as
+biphasic febrile illness then follows.
+The initial phase, which may last as long as a week,

-long as a week, typically begins with any or all of the following symptoms: fever, malaise,
+typically begins with any or all of the following symptoms: fever, malaise, lack of appetite,

-appear less frequently include sore throat, cough, joint pain, chest pain, testicular pain,
+include sore throat, cough, joint pain, chest pain, testicular pain, and parotid (salivary gland)

-and parotid (salivary gland) pain.
-Following a few days of recovery, the second phase of
+pain.
+Following a few days of recovery, the second phase of the disease occurs, consisting of

-the disease occurs, consisting of symptoms of meningitis (for example, fever, headache,
+symptoms of meningitis (for example, fever, headache, and a stiff neck) or characteristics of

-sensory disturbances, and/or motor abnormalities, such as paralysis).
-LCMV has also
+abnormalities, such as paralysis).
+LCMV has also been known to cause acute hydrocephalus

-requires surgical shunting to relieve increased intracranial pressure.
+(increased fluid on the brain), which often requires surgical shunting to relieve increased

-During the first phase of the disease, the most common laboratory abnormalities are a
+During the first phase of the disease, the most common laboratory abnormalities are a low

-low white blood cell count (leukopenia) and a low platelet count (thrombocytopenia).
+white blood cell count (leukopenia) and a low platelet count (thrombocytopenia).
 Liver

 enzymes in the serum may also be mildly elevated.
 After the onset of neurological disease